LinnStrument Tips & Tricks

 Harpejji Tuning

 If you aren't aware of the Harpejji, it is a very creative stringed instrument used by Stevie Wonder and others.
 It consists of vertical strings tuned in whole tone intervals from left to right.
-Here's how to set up LinnStrument in the same tuning:
+Here's how to set up LinnStrument so that when rotated 90 degrees, the pads will have the same tuning as the lower 8 strings of the 16-string Hapejji;

 1) In Global Settings > Row Offset columns, hold "+OCTAVE" to view its hidden setting.
 Slide your finger left/right to select "-2" (Row Offset of -2 semitones).